Coyoacán: The borough

 The borough of Coyoacán was created in 1928, when the Federal District of Mexico City was divided into 16 administrative parts.
 The borough is named after the old village of Coyoacán, where the borough government is seated.
-This borough is much larger than the village, extending for 54.4km2 in the geographic center of the Federal District.
+This borough is much larger than the village, extending for 54.4 km2 in the geographic center of the Federal District.
 Accounting for 3.6% of the Federal District, it is the tenth largest borough.
 The borough is bordered to the north by the boroughs of Benito Juárez, Iztapalapa, Xochimilco, Tlalpan and Álvaro Obregón.
 Border roads include Avenida Río Churubusco, Calzada Ermita Iztapalapa, Calzada de la Viga, Canal Nacional, Calzada del Hueso, Avenida del Bordo, Calzado Acoxpa, Calzada de Tlalpan, Avenida de Pedregal, Anillo Periférico, Boulevard de las Cataratas, Circuito Universitario, Avenida Ciudad Universitaria, San Jerónimo, Río Magdalena and Avenida Universidad.

 Sixty-nine percent of the land is residential, 60% is open or green space and the rest is mixed use or commercial.
-The borough contains 167,157 housing units with between two and four occupant, which is 7.5% of the total of the District.
+The borough contains 167,157 housing units with between two and four occupants, which is 7.5% of the total of the District.
 It contains 7.2% of the total population of the Federal District.
 This population has fallen slightly from 640,423 to 628,063 (2000 to 2005) as the overall population of Mexico City has risen.